PyconUK/2016.pyconuk.org/content/tickets.md

 Tickets cost:

  * &pound;96 if you are paying for your own ticket;
- * &pound;144 if your company is paying for your ticket.
+ * &pound;144 if your employer is paying for your ticket.

 Additionally, day tickets are available for &pound;36.